Fenugreek

 The seeds are the primary medicinal part, containing a unique combination of bioactive compounds not found together in any other plant.
 Fenugreek leaves (known as methi greens) are also widely used in Indian cuisine and traditional medicine.
 The plant thrives in semi-arid conditions and has been cultivated commercially in India, Egypt, Morocco, Turkey, and parts of southern Europe.

 4-Hydroxyisoleucine (4-HI) is a branched-chain amino acid found almost exclusively in fenugreek seeds.
-What makes it unusual is its glucose-dependent action - it stimulates insulin secretion from pancreatic beta cells only when blood sugar levels are elevated, reducing the risk of excessive insulin release during normal glucose conditions.
+What makes it unusual is its glucose-dependent action - in published research it appears to influence insulin signalling only when blood sugar is elevated, an effect described as glucose-dependent.

 High-quality fenugreek extracts are typically standardised for 4-hydroxyisoleucine content and galactomannan fibre percentage.
 This ensures consistent potency and reliable activity across batches, a critical factor in both clinical research and supplement formulation.